bforsbe/OccuPy/README.md

 depreciation.

 # Amplification of partial occupancies
-`OccuPy` can also equalise confidently estimated partial occupancy (local scale) in the input map , such that all regions of the output map are on the same nominal scale (100% occupancy).
-One can also specify an arbitrary multiplier for the difference between the input and equalised output map.
-Values below 0 signify further decreasing low occupancies, while maintaining higher occupancies.
+`OccuPy` can also amplify confidently estimated partial occupancy (local scale) in the input map by adding the `--amplify` option.
+By default this will set `--amplify-1mount 1`, meaning that regions of confident intermediate scale (occupancy)  are elevated up to the same nominal occupancy (100%).
+Values lower than 1 amplify intermediate occupancies, but incompletely.
+These regions can equally be attenuated, by specifying an `--amplify maount` less than 0, down to -1.
+This acts as an exponent on the amplification, such that further decreasing it (below -1) will further attenuate low occupancies, but this is not recommended or tested.
 Values in the range [-1,1] are thus meaningful.

 # Solvent supression
 Map scale amplification by inverse filtering would result in an extremely noisy output if solvent was permitted to